George Gawler: Early life

 Gawler, born on 21 July 1795, was the only child of Captain Samuel Gawler, captain in the 73rd Regiment of Foot, and his wife Julia, née Russell.
 Gawler's father was killed in battle in Mysore, India in December 1804.
 The Gawler family historically came from Devon.
 George Gawler was educated by a tutor, then at a school in Cold Bath, Islington.
-Two years were then spent at the Royal Military College, Great Marlow, where he was a diligent and clever student.
+Two years were then spent at the Royal Military College, Great Marlow.

 Army service

-In October 1810, Gawler obtained a commission as an ensign in the 52nd (Oxfordshire) Regiment of Foot and in January 1812 went to the Peninsular War.
-He was a member of a storming party at Badajoz, and was wounded and saved from death by a soldier who lost his own life.
-He was in Spain until 1814, taking part in the advance on Madrid.
-The regiment returned to England and Gawler, now a lieutenant, fought at the Battle of Waterloo.
-He remained in France with the army of occupation until 1818, and in September 1820 married Maria Cox of Friar Gate, Derby, who was the niece of Samuel Richardson.
-Gawler's new sister-in-law, Mary Ann, married William Leeke, a fellow officer from the 52nd.
-Gawler and his wife were sincerely religious and when the 52nd was sent to New Brunswick in 1823 they did much social and religious work.
-Gawler returned to England in 1826 and from 1830 to 1832 was engaged in recruiting.
-He reached the rank of lieutenant-colonel in 1834 and in 1837 received the Royal Hanoverian Guelphic Order (KH), third class.
+In October 1810, Gawler obtained a commission as an ensign in the 52nd (Oxfordshire) Regiment of Foot.
+In January 1812, he went to serve in the Peninsular War and remained in Spain until 1814, taking part in the advance on Madrid.
+From there he went to France and fought in the Battle of Waterloo.
+He stayed in France until 1818.
+Afterwards, he worked in recruiting and advanced to the rank of lieutenant-colonel in 1834 and received the Royal Hanoverian Guelphic Order (KH), third class in 1937.